-Than there is the founder.
+Then there is the founder.
 Elon Musk is a pop cultural icon.
 While he’s not uncontroversial, he has reached the ultimate tech-influencer status.
-His wild ideas and impulsive persona have gotten him millions of followers, genuine fans and of course a lot of money.
+His wild ideas and impulsive persona have gotten him millions of followers, genuine fans and, of course, a lot of money.
 A sole tweet of Musk can make or break stocks, trends and ideas.
 He’s the epitome of an icon.

-On top of that, he seems to be a little more approachable than other tech-billionaires.
+He seems to be a little more approachable than other tech-billionaires.
 With funny tweets and quirky TV-appearances, he makes himself seem more relatable.
-At the same time, he seems to be a real-life caricature of a “The Wolf of Wallstreet”-fanfiction.
+He seems to be a real-life caricature of a “The Wolf of Wallstreet”-fanfiction.

-His cultural status have given him the power to make about anything look cool.
+His cultural status has given him the power to make about anything look cool.